-Low-Income
+\\\Low-Income

 Compton Unified School District has successfully provided extended targeted support for our low-income students throughout the school year.
-Many of these students, for example, have received small-group support from intervention teachers, intervention substitutes and college tutors.
+Many of these students, for example, received small-group support from intervention teachers, intervention substitutes and college tutors.
 Fifty-one college tutors were employed to support low-income students with distance learning, hybrid learning, and in-person instruction.
 Twenty-three Project REACH and Project RISE tutors were also trained and deployed to school sites to provide foundational skills on literacy and numeracy.
-The PAPER tutorial program has also become available to all schools for additional homework help, writing feedback, and on demand support 24 hours a day, 7 days a week.
-As of May 2021, students have engaged in 6,407 tutorial sessions and have submitted 1,029 essays.
-In total, 2,487 students have utilized the program.
-In addition, interventions have been provided to expand the learning opportunities beyond the regular school day/week.
-Saturday school also represents an additional opportunity for academic support and attendance intervention.
+The PAPER tutorial program also became available to all schools for additional homework help, writing feedback, and on demand support 24 hours a day, 7 days a week.
+As of May 2021, students had engaged in 6,407 tutorial sessions and had submitted 1,029 essays.
+In total, 2,487 students had utilized the program.
+In addition, interventions had been provided to expand the learning opportunities beyond the regular school day/week.
+Saturday school was also an additional opportunity for academic support and attendance intervention for these students.
 To address gaps in learning, the district acquired supplementary online applications and programs for our low-income students, including i-Ready, Dreambox, NextGen Math, and My Writing Coach.
 These programs engage students in personalized learning, both at home and in school.
 In addition, the district is in the process of planning a K-12 summer program that focuses on intervention, enrichment, and credit recovery opportunities for these students.

 The implementation of these services also encountered a number of challenges.
-During remote learning, for example, student engagement and at-home supervision have been insufficient to ensure that all interventions were carried out with optimal fidelity.
-Additionally, 27% of the parents completing the California School Parent Survey expressed concerns that their students were not motivated to complete school work, and 40% of them reported experiencing unreliable internet connections, which may impact the use of online instructional/intervention programs.
-Many teachers have also found it challenging to implement interventions virtually, and many others were not available to provide after-school tutoring and Saturday school interventions.
+During remote learning, for example, student engagement and at-home supervision were insufficient to ensure that all interventions were carried out with optimal fidelity.
+Chronic absenteeism for this group was reported at 13.8% in Aeries, which posed a challenge.
+Additionally, 27% of the parents completing the California School Parent Survey expressed concerns that their students were not motivated to complete school work, and 40% of them reported experiencing unreliable internet connections, which may have impacted the use of online instructional/intervention programs.
+Many teachers shared with their Principals that they have also found it challenging to implement interventions virtually, while many others were not available to provide after-school tutoring and Saturday school interventions.
 Additionally, because of school closures, our college tutors were not able to provide intervention services until later in the school year.

-Despite any challenges, the overall implementation of services to address the learning loss of our low-income students have proven to be effective. i-Ready diagnostic data, for example, shows that this student group has made progress over time both in reading and mathematics.
-In the area of reading, the number of Tier 3 students decreased from 45% in the fall of 2020 to 41% in the winter of 2021.
-In turn, there was an increase in the number of Tier 1 students going from 25% in the fall to a 31% in the winter.
+Despite these challenges, the overall implementation of services to address the learning loss of our low-income students proved to be successful. i-Ready diagnostic data, for example, shows that this student group has made progress over time both in reading and mathematics.
+In the area of reading, the number of Tier III students decreased from 45% in the fall of 2020 to 41% in the winter of 2021.
+In turn, there was an increase in the number of Tier I students going from 25% in the fall to 31% in the winter.
 In the area of Math, the increase was even higher going from 20% at the beginning of the school year to 26% in Diagnostic #2.
 The number of at-risk students in Math also decreased from 44 % in Diagnostic #1 to 39% in Diagnostic #2.
+We are in the process of analyzing data for Diagnostic #3.

-English Learners
+\\\English Learners